segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 ### Step 2a: Connecting to a destination

 [Destinations](/docs/connections/destinations/) are the business tools or apps that Segment forwards your data to.
 Adding a destination allows you to act on your data and learn more about your customers in real time.
 To fully take advantage of Linked Audiences, you must connect and configure at least one destination.

-Segment supports [Actions Destinations](/docs/connections/destinations/actions/#available-actions-based-destinations) for Linked Audiences.
+> info "Linked Audiences destinations"
+> Linked Audiences only supports [Actions Destinations](/docs/connections/destinations/actions/#available-actions-based-destinations).

 **Note:** Ensure your [destination has been enabled](/connections/destinations/catalog/) in Segment before you begin the steps below.

 1. Navigate to **Engage > Audiences**.
 2. Select the Linked Audience you set up in the previous step.
 3. Select **Add destination**.
 4. Select a destination from the catalog.
 5. Click **Configure data to send to destination**.